cschwem2er/insta-story-getter/README.md

 ## Common Errors:

 ##### The program starts, but nothing happens
 That means, theres something wrong with the chrome installation or the chrome driver.
-You can try downloading a new driver from: (https://sites.google.com/a/chromium.org/chromedriver/downloads "This site").
+You can try downloading a new driver from: [This Site](https://sites.google.com/a/chromium.org/chromedriver/downloads "Download Chrome driver").
 (Could work if you've got an older / or newer chrome version), the standart-driver is on version 75.
 If you downloaded it, rename it to 'chromedriver.exe' and put it in the insta-story-getter/drivers folder.

 If you don't see your error here, open a issue.